psecio/parse/README.md

 a test is disabled at the command line, it is disabled for the entire scan, regardless of any annotations.

-Comments can be added after `<rule>`.
+Comments can be added after `<rule>` following a dobule-slash (`//`) comment separator.
 It is recommended that comments be used to indicate why the rule has been disabled or enabled.

 To disable the use of annotations, use the `--disable-annotations` option.